yasserf/babelbox-requirejs/readme.md

 An AMD loader plugin for babelbox that allows tokens to be loaded directly into babelbox

-Currently only tested in latest version of chrome!

 ## Docs

 You can install this plugin via bower [babelbox](https://github.com/yasserf/babelbox)